Not So Sweet: How Sugar Affects Your Body After Age 40

-Are you struggling with keeping up with all the changes going on in your body as we begin to hit 40 and beyond?
+Are you struggling with keeping up with all the changes going on in your body after turning 40?

 Falling estrogen levels cause a lot of changes in our bodies.
 Starting in our 30's we begin to lose muscle and bone density.
 It naturally happens if we are not working out and one thing to be wary of during this time is the effect on our sugar levels especially if you are predisposed to diabetes type 2.